tstrilka/spanish/README.md

-# espagnol
+# spanish learning app for android
-espagnol learning app for android, limitted to czech language. no localization yet
+limited to czech language. no localization yet